How does project management work in data science?

 Imagine that a hypothetical business wants a predictive model to predict which products its customers will buy.

-The project might proceed with the following approximate phases:
+The project might proceed with the following approximate phases. (key stages of a data science project)

 • 2-5 days: understand the business problem.